-Editor’s Note: The following blog is part two of a four-part series designed to help freelance writers market themselves more effectively in an increasingly crowded field.
+Editor’s Note: The following blog, “Writer Marketing: Position Yourself as an Expert” is part two of a four-part series designed to help freelance writers market themselves more effectively in an increasingly crowded field.

 This is why, when you’re creating your writer portfolio, it’s so incredibly important to highlight exactly which industries you have the most experience writing for.
 While you may have experience writing for more than 10 industries, which ones set you apart from the other writers?
 Which ones do you understand inside and out?
 It’s time to play up your strengths!

 On nDash, writers have a section on their profile titled “Industries I Write About.”
 It’s here that it’s crucial for writers to not only list the spaces they understand but also to utilize keywords under each to highlight specific niches and topics that they thoroughly understand.
 Not only does this act of including keywords reiterate that you understand that industry – and understand it well – but it also helps brands search your profile much easier on nDash.

 Additionally, you have the option to include a tagline next to your name.
 Think of this as “choose the job title that will market you best.”
 We’ll dive into examples of how to choose a great tagline soon.